 - Click on “Proofing” in the left column of options that appears.
-You will see a window with “AutoCorrect options” in a gray bar.
+You will see a window with “AutoCorrect options” in a gray button.

-- Click on “AutoCorrect Options…” You will see the screen image presented here on the right.
+- Click on “AutoCorrect Options…” You will see the screen image presented on the right.

 Type the incorrect spelling you often use in the left column of the window that appears and the correct spelling in the right column.
 Click on “OK.”
 AutoCorrect will correct it automatically from then on, in any document you write.

-Guideline 3: Follow this procedure to set the spell checker to check spelling automatically as you type.
+Business Writing Guideline 3: Follow this procedure to set the spellchecker to check spelling automatically as you type.